 3．The Lion Group’s Rules and Other Structures Relating to the Management of Risk

 (1) Response under Normal Conditions

-- The director responsible for the Corporate Planning Department shall have overall responsibility for risk management for the Group.
+- The director responsible for the Corporate Strategy Headquarters shall have overall responsibility for risk management for the Group.
 The Corporate Planning Department shall exhaustively and comprehensively manage the Group's risk.

 - The Auditing Office shall audit the status of risk management for each department within the Group and report its findings to the Executive Committee and the Board of Directors.

 - Under normal conditions, each department shall strive to identify its own risks and implement appropriate risk reduction measures.
 For management risks with the potential to significantly impact business activities, the director of the Board responsible for the relevant department shall consider appropriate risk management measures, which will be deliberated on by the Senior Executive and Executive Committees for implementation.